Thursday, January 30, 2014

 Low Carb Lasagna--Cauliflower Noodles

-I am always looking for that one in a million recipe for my low carbing lifestyle.
-And while consistently perusing the internet, every once in awhile I stumble upon one that intrigues me.
+I am always looking for that one-in-a-million recipe for my low-carb lifestyle.
+And while consistently perusing the internet, every once in a while, I stumble upon one that intrigues me.
 Such was the case of the cauliflower noodle concept.
 You see, one of my favorite ethnic foods is Italian.
-And what has more carbs than almost another other foods?
+And what has more carbs than almost any other food?
 Italian.
 So, it stands to reason that I've been more than a little depressed over my lack of Italian goodness.
 Until I discovered cauliflower and all of its many uses.
-Noodles being one of them.
+Noodles are one of them.

-For the cauliflower noodle, yes I noodle not noodles.
+For the cauliflower noodle, yes, I said noodle, not noodles.

 I head cauliflower--finely chopped